REST API Documentation

 Resources

 The resources section provides a list of the available actions for the authenticated user.
-In the example below, the user that made this request can opt to read, update or delete the item.
+In the example below, the user who made this request can opt to read, update, or delete the item.

 "resources": {